bxcowo/sonic_genesis_PPO/README.md

 pip install -r requirements.txt
 ```

-### 5. Edit and run main.py
+### 5. Edit and run `main.py`
-Using the IDE of your preference you can access the structure of the project and run [main.py](main.py).
-There you'll find the definition of the model build to play Sonic The Hedgehog.

-In case you'd like to modify it and experiment, I'd recommend to update some of the hyperparameters in multiples of what has already been established.
+Open [main.py](main.py) in your preferred IDE.
+Here, you'll find the model definition that trains Sonic to progress through the game.
+If you’d like to experiment, you can modify hyperparameters by scaling them up or down in multiples of the existing values.
-What [main.py](main.py) does is to start training the agent using 5 cores of your CPU, this can be edited, in the level defined in [metadata.json](custom_integration/SonicTheHedgehog-Genesis-Custom/metadata.json), you can change it to any of the states saved in said directory.
+`main.py` launches the training process using 5 CPU cores by default.
+You can change the training environment by editing [metadata.json](custom_integration/SonicTheHedgehog-Genesis-Custom/metadata.json), there you can switch to any other state saved in the `custom_integration` directory.

 ### 6. Testing the model
-Once the agent has finished its training, there'll be 2 new files which will be used in [testing_model.py](testing_model.py).
-This script will try out what the agent has learnt and export 2 .bk2 files as a result of its attempt, but only the first one is necessary.
-You can also see how the model plays during the running of the script, but it'll be very quickly, so in order to see a more detailed repetition you can render it to video using said files.
+After training is complete, two new files are generated and used by [testing_model.py](testing_model.py).
+Running this script will test the trained agent and produce `.bk2` files that record the gameplay.
+The agent will play very quickly, but you can use these `.bk2` files to render a more detailed video playback later.

 ### 7. Render to video
-Before rendering, it's important to do the following: for some reason when trying to integrate our custom environment using **stable-retro** doesn't work, so in order to render the model attempts in video, it's important to move the directory inside of [custom_integration](custom_integration) to [.venv/lib/python3.10/site-packages/retro/data/stable](.venv/lib/python3.10/site-packages/retro/data/stable).
+Before rendering, move the entire `SonicTheHedgehog-Genesis-Custom` directory from [custom_integration](custom_integration) into your virtual environment’s Retro data directory (for example: `.venv/lib/python3.10/site-packages/retro/data/stable`).

-Once it's done, we execute the following command:
+Once done, you can render the recorded gameplay into a video using:
 ```bash
 python3 -m retro.scripts.playback_movie SonicTheHedgehog-Genesis-Custom-[Selected zone].[Selected act]-000000.bk2
 ```

-### Important note:
+## Important Note
-Inside of [custom_integration](custom_integration) there'll be the definition of the custom environment used for the training with the following files:
+The custom environment is defined inside the [custom_integration](custom_integration) folder and includes:
-* **contest.json**: Declares how are the reward function and done condition being taken.
+* **contest.json**: Defines how rewards and the done condition are interpreted.
-* **data.json**: List of variables in RAM and their respective memory addresses and types to be interpreted correctly.
+* **data.json**: Lists RAM variables, their memory addresses, and types.
-* **metadata.json**: Defines what state is the agent playing on.
+* **metadata.json**: Specifies which state the agent will load and play.
-* **script.lua**: Mini script made in lua that defines the reward function and the done condition.
+* **script.lua**: A Lua script that defines the reward function and termination condition.

-If you want to modify something related to the custom environment, modify [script.lua](custom_integration/SonicTheHedgehog-Genesis-Custom/script.lua) or [metadata.json](custom_integration/SonicTheHedgehog-Genesis-Custom/metadata.json), avoid editing the others.
+To adjust environment behaviors, you can modify [script.lua](custom_integration/SonicTheHedgehog-Genesis-Custom/script.lua) or [metadata.json](custom_integration/SonicTheHedgehog-Genesis-Custom/metadata.json).
+Avoid editing the other files unless you know what you’re doing.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.